anntzer/defopt/doc/source/features.rst

 Parsers
 -------

-You can use arbitrary argument types as long as you provide functions to parse them from strings.
+Arbitrary argument types can be used as long as functions to parse them from strings are provided.

 .. code-block:: python